Skip to main content

 • Feeling very tired (fatigue)

-Call your CVS Specialty CF CareTeam at 1-866-845-6790 or your CF treatment center if you have any of these symptoms.
-Your CF treatment center can then run tests to look for CFRD.
+Talk to your doctor or your CF treatment center provider if you have any of these symptoms.
+Your CF treatment center can give you tests for CFRD.

 What are some CFRD-related problems?